MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-09-13-preventing-accidental-internet-exposure-of-aws-resources.md

 [^985]: A peering connection cannot be selected as a [traffic mirror source or target](https://docs.aws.amazon.com/vpc/latest/mirroring/traffic-mirroring-targets.html), but a network interface can.
 However, only an ENI belonging to an EC2 instance can be a mirror source, not an ENI belonging to an Interface endpoint.
 The documentation doesn't mention this anywhere I could find.

-[^99]: It has AWS Network Firewall, which can be fooled via SNI spoofing.
-So it is at best a stepping stone to keep an inventory of your Egress traffic if you can't get a proxy up and running short-term.
+[^99]: It has [AWS Network Firewall](https://aws.amazon.com/network-firewall/faqs/), which can be fooled via SNI spoofing.
+So it is at best a stepping stone to keep an inventory of your Egress traffic if you can't get a proxy up and running short-term, and are not using TLS 1.3 with encrypted client hello (ECH) or encrypted SNI (ESNI)..

-### Option 4: VPC Sharing
+### Option 3: VPC Sharing

 This is the simplest option, and not well known.[^996]